David Stephenson (poet)

-David Alan Stephenson, born February 1, 1959, is an American poet and engineer.
+David Alan Stephenson, born February 1, 1959 in Moline, Illinois, is an American poet and engineer.

-He graduated from the Massachusetts Institute of Technology and from the University of Wisconsin with degrees in engineering.
+He graduated from the Massachusetts Institute of Technology with B.S. and M.S. degrees in mechanical engineering in 1981 and 1983 respectively, and from the University of Wisconsin with a Ph.D. in the same discipline in 1985.

 His poems have appeared in California Quarterly, Edge City Review, The Formalist, Hellas, The Lyric, Pivot, and Slant.
 His seminal work, Rhythm and Blues, won the Richard Wilbur Award in 2007; this compelling work focused on post-industrial Americana, largely drawn from his Rust Belt upbringing.

-His second collection, Wall of Sound, was published in 2022 Several of his poems have also appeared in formal poetry anthologies.
+His second collection, Wall of Sound, was published in 2022.
+His third collection, Secret Dance, was published by Cyberwit.net in 2026.
+Several of his poems have also appeared in formal poetry anthologies.
 He has edited Pulsebeat Poetry Journal, an on-line journal of poetry with a strong musical element, since 2021.

 In engineering, Stephenson was an expert on metal cutting and machine tools who worked at General Motors, Third Wave Systems, D3 Vibrations, the University of Michigan, Fusion Coolant Systems, and Ford.
 He is best known for the reference work Metal Cutting Theory and Practice, which he co-authored with John S. Agapiou.
 He also published a number of technical papers in engineering journals and was the inventor or co-inventor on several US patents.
 He received a number of awards for his engineering work, from both the Society of Manufacturing Engineers (SME) and the American Society of Mechanical Engineers (ASME); these include the SME Outstanding Young Manufacturing Engineer Award in 1994, the ASME Blackall Machine Tool and Gage Award in 1994, and the ASME/SME M. Eugene Merchant Manufacturing Medal in 2004.
 He was elected to the SME College of Fellows in 2009.
 He retired from engineering in 2022.